Coty Inc. (COTY) Stock: A Closer Look at the Analyst Ratings

-Coty Inc. (NYSE: COTY) has a price-to-earnings ratio of 97.58x that is above its average ratio.
+Coty Inc. (NYSE: COTY) has a price-to-earnings ratio of 94.03x that is above its average ratio.
 Additionally, the 36-month beta value for COTY is 1.86.
-There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 8 rating it as “hold,” and 0 rating it as “sell.”

-The average price predicted by analysts for COTY is $12.62, which is $0.63 above the current price.
-The public float for COTY is 351.68M and currently, short sellers hold a 5.16% ratio of that float.
-The average trading volume of COTY on May 08, 2023 was 5.73M shares.
+The public float for COTY is 351.68M and currently, short sellers hold a 4.65% ratio of that float.
+The average trading volume of COTY on May 11, 2023 was 5.71M shares.

 Sponsored